There is a whole host of things to consider:

 Generally it has become more difficult to open bank accounts globally but your provider should have a range of options they will be able to offer you.
 In many instances the bank will insist that a bank account is operated and controlled locally by your provider.
 Again this can sometimes be difficult for the client to understand but viewing access can be granted and they will be able to authorise payments before they are made by the provider if required.
 Remember also that in well regulated jurisdictions staff responsible for operating client bank accounts are integrity checked by the local financial services regulator which provides a great level of comfort.

-ILS World is a corporate service provider headquartered in the Isle of Man and has offices in London, Geneva, Hong Kong, Shanghai, Dubai, British Virgin Islands and Portugal.
+ILS World is a corporate service provider headquartered in the Isle of Man and has offices in London, Hong Kong, Dubai, British Virgin Islands and Portugal.

 Established more than 26 years ago the business was subject to a buyout in 2006 by the current management who are committed to maintaining the independence of the business.
 ILS World prides itself on offering a personal service to our clients from our global network of offices.